 What we have here are two of the most sacred texts of Islam, The Koran and Sahih Bukari, in which Allah claims that the Jews worshiped a human being, Ezra.
 This is manifestly false.
-Why the critics of Islam don’t point this out at every opportunity is a mystery to me.
+The critics of Islam should point this out at every opportunity.

 In my opinion, the explanation for this “enigmatic” claim that the Jews worshipped Ezra is that when it came to the “people of the book,” Jews and Christians, Muhammad found it easy to condemn the Christians to Hell because he considered the Trinity to be proof of polytheism, associating others with Allah.
 No bigger sin than that, so into Hell go the Christians.

 The steadfastly monotheistic Jews were a problem.
-Perhaps Muhammad fabricated the worship of Ezra, but more likely he heard a story that somewhere or at some time some Jews worshipped Ezra.
+Perhaps Muhammad fabricated the worship of Ezra, or perhaps he heard a story that somewhere, at some time, some Jews worshipped Ezra.
 We’ll probably never know.
 Regardless, Muhammad created a Jesus for the Jews and into Hell they go.